Craig H. Axler

 Throughout my career, I have worked as both a Jewish and secular educator.
 While in college and graduate school, I worked in several religious schools, staffed youth group events, and worked as a counselor and unit head at Camp Ramah in the Poconos and Camp Ramah in New England.
 After moving to DC in 2008, I taught for four years at JPDS, now known as the Milton Gottesman Jewish Day School.
 While teaching Kindergarten and 1st Grade, I learned about the Reggio Emilia philosophy and implemented components of it in my classroom.
 After meeting my (now) husband, Matt, we moved to Howard County in 2011 where I worked at Bet Yeladim with infants, toddlers, and preschoolers.
 I also taught Kindergarten, 1st, and 2nd Grades for several years in Baltimore County.
 After welcoming our daughters, Abigail and Isabel, I began working at the Jewish Federation of Howard County as a Program Associate.
 My focus was PJ Library and engaging families with young children.
 I also worked as their Marketing and Communications Associate.
 I am thrilled to bring my career to Temple Isaiah and have the honor of working at this incredible preschool.
 I look forward to meeting all of our families and working closely with this amazing team of educators.

-Contact Allison if you have any questions about our Preschool classes, Taste of TIPS, or enrollment.
+Contact Allison if you have any questions about our Preschool classes, TIPS for Tots, or enrollment.

 I grew up in a really small town with only a handful of Jewish families; the closest temple was a 45-minute drive away, but I enjoyed being in youth group when I was a teen.
 At NFTY events, it was amazing to meet so many other Jewish kids.
 I definitely feel that the post-B’nai Mitzvah religious school classes were the most valuable to me, which is why my family joined Temple Isaiah after my older daughter’s Bat Mitzvah.
 At our previous congregation, youth programming ended after b’nai mitzvah, and I wanted her to have the education and experiences I had, including youth group.
 Both of my kids joined SYTI, with the older one becoming president her senior year.
 Both also worked as madrichim at TI, so they got exactly what I had hoped for when we joined.
 I’m looking forward to helping kids grow at TI.